The Rules of Conduct at Hasseris Gymnasium apply to all stx and IB students and is confirmed by the school’s Board of Governers.

 8. It is the school’s decision if a student can be promoted to next year’s class.
 The decision is based on the student’s work and grades.
 At the end of each school year, the teaching staff and the IB coordinator team meet in order to evaluate the student’s examination results and end-of-year results.

-IB students must also confer with the following policies relating specifically to the rules, values and regulations of the IB Department.
+IB students must also confer with the policies relating specifically to the rules, values and regulations of the IB Department.